 - NDJSON & JSONL: Uses newline-delimited JSON for efficient storage and processing of large datasets, with each line representing one JSON object.

-Bright Data offers one of the most versatile Facebook scraping solutions on the market, with 15 dedicated templates for extracting public data from Facebook Pages, Profiles, Groups, Marketplace, Events, Reels, and Comments.
+Bright Data Facebook scraper covers 15 dedicated templates for extracting public data from Facebook Pages, Profiles, Groups, Marketplace, Events, Reels, and Comments.
 Users can choose between two collection modes:

-- Scraper API: allows developers to automate large-scale Facebook data scraping with scheduling, delivery to storage, and integration options.
+- Scraper API: allows developers to automate large-scale Facebook data scraping with scheduling, storage, delivery, and integration options.

 - No-code scraper: a plug-and-play interface for non-developers to collect data directly from Facebook URLs through a control panel.